Tobiky/dot-bot/SPECIFICATION.md

 ## Semantics

+- Main node is responsible for resolving function and commands.
+Each node and file are given exploration value, publically visisble as an incrementing number.

 - All functions marked as command are exported from the file, visible to all nodes.
 When a function is executed and its identifier cannot be found in the current context, it is looked for globally by asking the main node for it.
+The order preference is: shortest graph distance to requesting node, shortest graph distance to main node, lowest exploration value.

 - `$OPT_IDENTIFIER{opts}(expr)` prioritizes evaluating the expression.
 This can be used for both the typical usage of parenthesis for prioritizing expressions